boredsquirrel/Arkenfox-softening/README.md

 ### How this script works

-1. Determine what version you use
+The new update changed basically everything, as the previous was just broken

+1. Detect wether to use kdialog, zenity or notify-send for GUI dialogs
-2. Download the chooser
+2. Detect the used Firefox Version and Directories
-3. Edit the chooser: `sed` removes unnessecary lines (these lines edit the firefox location in the actual arkenfox-script)
+3. Creates an Arkenfox Profile folder
-4. Chooser allows to edit the arkenfox-script for applying arguable settings
+4. Change the profiles.ini to add the Arkenfox user
-5. The arkenfox script then downloads the user.js and applies changes to it
+5. Launch Firefox in -p mode, so that the user enables the Arkenfox user as default; closes Firefox again
+6. Downloads the Arkenfox git repo and the custom override, runs the updater from Arkenfox in "automatic mode" (piping "Y" into the script to skip the Y/N Dialog)
+7. Copying the user.js back to the Arkenfox folder, now the profile is ready
+8. Creating GUI Application launchers for Profile chooser and Arkenfox updater
-6. The script creates a desktop entry for updating it manually, as well as setting up a systemd service to do it automatically every day
+9. Creating a user systemd script to automatically run the arkenfox updater every day
-7. In the end the arkenfox script launches a scriptcleaner that removes lines only needed for startup.

 ## Related projects